MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

   </tr>
 </table>

-These suffixes do not attract stress, which stays on the preceding syllable.
+These suffixes do not attract stress, which stays on the final syllable of the stem.

 ### A.B.
 Nominal derivation